-7 SSA 230, "Audit Documentation," paragraph 14

-8 SSA 230, paragraph A21.
+7 SSA 230, "Audit Documentation," paragraph 14 8 SSA 230, paragraph A21.

-them because of cost or other considerations.
+- A16.
+Management and those charged with governance may already be aware of significant deficiencies that the auditor has identified during the audit and may have chosen not to remedy them because of cost or other considerations.
 The responsibility for evaluating the costs and benefits of implementing remedial action rests with management and those charged with governance.
-Accordingly, the requirement in paragraph 9 applies regardless of cost or other considerations that management and those charged with governance may consider relevant in determining whether to remedy such deficiencies.
+Accordingly, the requirement in paragraph 9 applies regardless of cost or other considerations that management and those charged with governance may consider relevant in determining whether to remedy such deficiencies. - A17.

-A17.
 The fact that the auditor communicated a significant deficiency to those charged with governance and management in a previous audit does not eliminate the need for the auditor to repeat the communication if remedial action has not yet been taken.
 If a previously communicated significant deficiency remains, the current year's communication may repeat the description from the previous communication, or simply reference the previous communication.
 The auditor may ask management or, where appropriate, those charged with governance, why the significant deficiency has not yet been remedied.
 A failure to act, in the absence of a rational explanation, may in itself represent a significant deficiency.